 Supervisors will notify the Business Office of their intent to have an employee collect funds.
 The employee will be scheduled by the supervisor for training with the Business Office.
 When training is completed, the Business Office will advise the supervisor and the employee will be authorized to collect funds.

 The following directives apply to cashiering:

 - Procedures outlined in the Business Office Accounts Receivable Training Guide are to be followed.
 Any exceptions must be approved by the Business Office.

-- All club deposits must be made to the Student Activities Office by the club advisor.
+- All club deposits must be made to the Student Affairs Office by the club advisor.
 Students may have responsibility for collecting, counting and managing funds only when under the direct supervision of the club advisor or another full-time regular CSI employee.
 Students are not to be put in to the direct chain of custody during funds transportation.